 With or without leash laws in California, dogs are always a threat to Long Beach residents.
 Anywhere you go – a beach, park, festival, or a friend’s house – there’s always a risk of encountering an aggressive dog.

 Fact: an estimated 4.5 million Americans get bit by dogs every year.

-Even though out of all about 78 million dogs currently owned in the U.S. only certain dog breeds are considered to be the most dangerous – German Shepherd, pit bull, Jack Russell Terrier and a few others – any breed of dog can bite and cause devastating harm, dog bite attorney Howard Craig Kornberg warns.
+Even though out of all about 78 million dogs currently owned in the U.S. only certain dog breeds are considered to be the most dangerous – German Shepherd, pit bull, Jack Russell Terrier, and a few others – any breed of dog can bite and cause devastating harm, dog bite lawyer Howard Craig Kornberg warns.

 Fact #2: more than 1 in every 5 people who get bit by dogs require hospitalization.

 Even though authorities are trying to bring down the number of dog bites by introducing leash laws and other strict laws against dogs, many dog owners disregard the laws, and at the same time disregard the safety of others.